So you want to become a UI designer?

 If you’re serious about starting a new career as a UI designer, we’ve developed an amazing UI Design Course here at CareerFoundry that will teach you everything you need to know.
 From day one, you’ll be matched with an experienced mentor who has real world experience.
 They’ll be there to help you through any issues you run into and give you feedback on your work.

 So… are you ready to begin your new career as a UI designer and begin your UI design training?
-Click here to get started!
+Click here to get started with the course!
 We also offer flexible course schedules.
-We understand how hectic it can be working on a new career while balancing life’s obligations.
+Why?
+Because we understand how hectic it can be working on a new career while balancing life’s obligations.
 At CareerFoundry, you’re free to work through your course on a part-time or full-time schedule, it’s up to you!